Skip to content

 5. seated control and flexibility

-6. standing integration – full-body movement
+6. standing whole-body movement

 7. upper body